Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 According to statistics, up to 80% of the information patients receive in a clinical visit is immediately forgotten.
 Doctors and nurses must ensure patients follow their medical advice.

-Use methods like “teach-back” to ensure patients understand the care you’re offering.
+Use methods like “teach-back” to ensure patients have a clear understanding of the care you’re offering.
 Offer updates during long wait periods or call hold times.
-Giving patient summaries or handouts is best to ensure information is documented.
+Provide written summaries, medication guidance, and discharge instructions that patients can review later.
+These simple steps can reduce confusion after a visit.

 teach-back

-Most importantly, train your staff to listen.
-It’s the most significant yet overlooked part of communication in any medical institution.
-Research shows that patients, on average, get only about 11 seconds to explain their concerns before being interrupted by physicians.
+These practices are essential for building trust.
+Research shows that patients get only about 11 seconds to explain their concerns before being interrupted by physicians.

 3. Train all staff on empathy and de-escalation